GoogleCloudPlatform/DataflowTemplates/v2/rabbitmq-to-pubsub/README.md

 The template requires the following parameters:

-* brokerServer: MQTT Server IP.
-For example- tcp://<MQTT-Host-IP>:<PORT>
+* connectionUrl: RabbitMQ connection URL to read from such as (amqp://username:password@ampq_server:5671) or secret resource ID (projects/{project}/secrets/{secret}/versions/{secret_version})
-* inputTopic: Input MQTT topic to read from.
-For example- testtopic.
+* queue: RabbitMQ queue name to read messages from
 * outputTopic: Pub/Sub topic to output records.
-For example- projects/<project-id>/topics/<topic-name>.
+For example: projects/<project-id>/topics/<topic-name>.

 Template can be executed using the `gcloud` sdk: